 This recipe uses one full can of Thai Kitchen Coconut Milk.
 Though the cans aren’t BPA-free, it’s a good quality milk without preservatives or additives.
 The recipe makes a big batch of spread, which has to be eaten fresh because of the coconut milk.
 Fortunately it freezes well.
 I froze half but admit that it came back out of the freezer more quickly than I’d anticipated.
 Maybe I’d better wait a while before making that next batch.

-For unrefined sugar I chose fair trade Sucanat, while Kelly’s Spunky Coconut recipe calls for low-glycemic index coconut sugar.
+I’ve made this with Sucanat and with muscovado sugar, while Kelly’s Spunky Coconut recipe calls for coconut sugar.
 Here’s the coconut milk and sugar simmering on the stove:

-I put in a quarter cup of sugar compared to Kelly’s half a cup, but we both used similarly sweet chocolate bars with around 70% cocoa, with my choice being Trader Joe’s well-priced Pound Plus Dark Chocolate.
+I put in a quarter cup of sugar compared to Kelly’s half a cup, but we both used similarly sweet chocolate bars with around 70% cocoa.
 I’m kind of lazy on the chocolate-melting front.
 I zap it in the microwave, stirring every 30 seconds, which I find works as well as melting it in a double boiler with less effort.

 I prefer toasting nuts in a pan on the stove under my watchful eye, instead of in a oven where I can sometimes make the expensive mistake of burning them.
 You could do it my way, or you could toast the nuts in the oven at 350 for about fifteen minutes.

 I used Holmquist Orchards DuChilly hazelnuts, which are sweeter than round hazelnuts and have a very thin, non-bitter skin.
 They’re a local farmer’s market producer for me, but DuChilly hazelnuts are otherwise hard to find– in fact, Holmquist is the only source I see online.
 You can get their nuts online through them or from Amazon.
 Most recipes for homemade chocolate-hazelnut spread call for rubbing the hazelnuts with a towel after toasting to remove the skins.
-If you are using regular round hazelnuts, which have a bitter skin, you might want to try that (without driving yourself crazy if they don’t all come off).
+The skins are slightly bitter and may leave a little grittiness in your final product, but I don’t usually bother to remove them.

 Enjoy!
 And if you try the recipe please leave your suggestions and ratings in the comment section, I love to hear from you!